- the contest accepts music & lyrics or lyrics (only) entries – there is no Instrumental section

 - If you enter a song into any category you are not able to enter the lyrics (of that song) into the LYRICS ONLY category.

 - All entries for any section must be written by an Australian and/or New Zealand resident /citizen.
-IE if you are an Australian/New Zealand citizen/ resident and you are located overseas – you are able to enter the competition.
+If you are an Australian/New Zealand citizen/ resident and you are located overseas you are able to enter the competition.
 However, should any member of a co-writing TEAM not be an Australian/New Zealand resident or citizen the song is not eligible for entry.

 - Cover versions of others work will NOT be accepted.
 This includes the use of poems or lyrics written by others not of your nominated songwriting team, re-arrangements or re-working of songs written by others (not of your songwriting team).
-These will NOT be accepted as this is a Song writing Contest for original material (both lyrics and music) only.
-However, entries will be accepted from appointed agents/representatives and/or publishers of an original writer.
+These songs will NOT be acceptable as this is a Song writing Contest for original material (both lyrics and music).
+However, entries will be accepted from appointed agents/representatives and/or publishers of an eligible writer.

 - Songs maybe recorded outside Australia and may include backing musicians/vocalists from outside Australia.
 The competition is about song writing not production or recording.

-- The songs must be submitted by MP3 (128kbps) via the online entry platform provided by Song Central.
+- The songs must be submitted with an MP3 (128kbps) and a pdf (for lyrics) via the online entry platform provided by Song Central.
 All entries to this competition, must be via online.
-However, If TSA members (only) are not able to enter via the online platform they are able to contact Judy Smith (0408 601 246) who will provide an alternative option.
-This option is not available for non TSA members.

-- The judge’s decision is final and the TSA will not enter into any discussion regarding the results of the competition.
+- The judge’s decision is final and the TSA will not enter into any discussion regarding the results, rules or the process of the competition.

 - In entering the contest the entrant has deemed to have read, understood and agreed to the rules associated with entering the TSA Song writer Salute Awards competition.